Neither Consent nor Property: A Policy Lab for Data Law: Validation

-Fig.~\ref{fig:exchange_map} depicts another regime tested in our simulations—the platform-mediated exchange model (to be discussed in detail in Subsection~\ref{sec:exchange}).
-Although publicly available data on on-exchange transactions remain limited, a widely cited external estimate suggests that such transactions account for less than 4\% of all data trades \citep{daixin2023harbor}.
-This indicates that the effectiveness of the on-exchange regime is likely constrained, which is consistent with the visual similarity of trade arcs in Fig.~\ref{fig:baseline_map} and Fig.~\ref{fig:exchange_map}.
-More importantly, in our simulations of the platform-mediated exchange model, the average share of on-exchange trading reached 3.58\%, closely matching external estimates and thereby reinforcing the external validity of our model.
+Although public micro-data on on-exchange transactions are limited, multiple external discussions place the share of formal on-exchange trading in the low single digits---often around 2–3\% in earlier market estimates,\footnote{\url{https://pdf.dfcfw.com/pdf/H3_AP202212011580714667_1.pdf?1669889783000.pdf}} and around 5\% in some policy-facing summaries,\footnote{\url{https://www.gzw.sh.gov.cn/shgzw_gqdj_szxc/20240307/befebe0df5294be69a2dd32d9233e770.html}} and a widely cited external estimate suggests that exchange-mediated transactions account for less than 4\% of all data trades \citep{daixin2023harbor}.
+This benchmark implies that the on-exchange channel is likely constrained in practice, which is consistent with the broad visual similarity between the aggregate arc patterns in Fig. \ref{fig:baseline_map} and Fig. \ref{fig:exchange_map}.
+Crucially, our simulations deliver an average on-exchange trading share of 3.58\%, closely matching the external estimate.
+Besides, we also validate our model by estimating an average treatment effect of the platform-mediated exchange business model by regressing each outcome on a PME dummy indicator with random seed and time fixed effects,